 As a limited company, there will be additional costs involved.
 These would include preparation of company accounts, corporation tax calculations for HMRC, legal fees and annual auditing if applicable.

-Many lenders currently do not offer mortgages for limited companies so there will be a restricted choice and possible higher interest rates.
+Many lenders currently do not offer mortgages for limited companies so there will be a restricted choice and possibly higher interest rates.

 It is crucial a client gets independent tax and legal advice prior to considering this option.

 As independent mortgage advisers, ESPC Mortgages can help with all aspects of understanding your budget, applying for a mortgage and dealing with the relevant insurance requirements.
-Pop in for a no obligation chat with myself or another member of the team at our Edinburgh Information Centre or give us a call on 0131 253 2920.
+Contact us on email@example.com or 0131 253 2920.

 The information contained in this article is provided in good faith.
 Whilst every care has been taken in the preparation of the information, no responsibility is accepted for any errors which, despite our precautions, it may contain.
 No individual mortgage advice is given, nor intended to be given in this article.